dennyshow/milestone-project4/README.md

 * Images - Flask werkzeug was used to allow user attach image files.
 Images used are acquired via google.

-* Card - Materialize predefinded classes was used for great UX view.

-* Button/Links - Was used to allow/trigger users intentions/actions on application.
+* Button - Was used to allow users actions on application.

 * Font Awesome -  Icons was used to improve the UX for each logo when viewed by a user/visitor.

-* Forms/Search Bar - Materialize and Flask WTForms was helpful with predefined classes usable in Jinja templates.
+* Forms/Search Bar - Bootstrap and Django Forms was helpful and usable in Jinja templates to allow app functions.

-* Wireframing- I just did some mock ups on paper with pen of how the site generally should look and feel.
+* Wireframing- I just did some mock ups on balsamiq of how the site generally should look and feel.

 ### Possible feature to implement

 * User Profile - Try to add ability for a user to view profile section
 * Reviews - Try to allow user leave a review on purchased/ bided product
-*
+* Checkout - Allow the use of basket checkout should incase user bid more than one item.

 ### Getting Started